 In 2023, Central Chile experienced heavy and continued rains from June to September.
 Annual rainfall reached 780 mm, almost double what would be expected in an average year and more than six times the low levels reached in 2019.
 Severe flooding from the rain collapsed three high-voltage power towers owned by MVC, causing MVC to lose its connection to the central power grid on June 23, 2023.
 This situation caused a total power outage at MVC.
 Emergency power supplies took immediate effect to prevent any negative environmental impact from occurring.
 MVC secured a secondary power supply, which allowed the plant to process fresh tailings from El Teniente while repairs were completed.
 While the extensive repairs required to reconnect to the power grid properly were underway, including installing seven new high-voltage towers, MVC successfully produced 90,000 lbs of copper per day from July 6 to July 21, substantially offsetting the negative production impact from the flooding.
-Full production operations resumed on July 22, 2023 historic tailings to the concentrator.
+Full production operations resumed on July 22, 2023

+From August 19 to September 20, 2023, heavy and sustained rainfall caused an accumulation of 2.2 M m3 in Cauquenes, precluding MVC from processing tailings from the deposit.
+All pumping equipment had to be utilized to remove water from Cauquenes rather than provide historic tailings to the concentrator.
 During this time, MVC continued to process fresh tailings from El Teniente.
-Water reserves in Colihues at the end of 2023 exceeded 10 M m.
+Water reserves in Colihues at the end of 2023 and 2024 exceeded 10 M m3.

-From August 19 to September 20, 2023, heavy and sustained rainfall caused an accumulation of 2.2 M m in Cauquenes, precluding MVC from processing tailings from the deposit.
-All pumping equipment had to be utilized to remove water from Cauquenes rather than provide